Visa Refusals & Cancellation - Appeals & the AAT tribunal.

 If you are in Australia, and you have had notification of a visa refusal, then it is more than likely that you would have the right to appeal.
 There is usually a limited time period where you can apply to appeal the decision that has been made on your visa application, so it is advisable to contact us as soon as possible to discuss the way forward.

-The success of the appeal depends on the reasons why the visa was refused in the first place.
+The success of the appeal depends on the reasons why the visa was refused or cancelled in the first place.
 We have had a lot of success with appeals, especially where it becomes a discretionary piece of legislation.
-In other words, the Department of Immigration and Border Protection have made a decision based on some information that is in front of them but perhaps another person might have come to another conclusion.
+In other words, Home Affairs have made a decision based on some information that is in front of them but perhaps another person might have come to another conclusion.
 That case is put forward in the Appeal hearing.